 Powers and Abilities

-- Heart-Hardening Influence: He manipulates wills to foster stubborn cruelty, as seen in stiffening Pharaoh’s resolve against mercy.
+- Heart-Hardening Influence: He manipulates wills to encourage stubborn cruelty, as seen in the stiffening of the Pharaoh’s resolve against mercy.

 - Bestowal of Magic and Wonders: Grants summoners signs, miracles, and sorcery surpassing prophets; aided Jannes and Jambres in Exodus duels, but was overpowered by God’s superior might.

-- Wind and Sea Control: Commands gales over the Red Sea for storms and pursuits.
+- Wind and Sea Control: He can control winds over the Red Sea, creating storms and helping with pursuits.

-- Signs and Adversarial Deeds: Performs deceptive feats to mock divine works.
+- Signs and Adversarial Deeds: He performs tricks and false miracles to mock divine acts.

 Abezethibou Myths, Legends, and Stories